It’s as if I have been staring into the donut-hole center of a Christmas wreath dotted with absurdly bright holiday lights.

 “You’re doing fine.”

 My head is unstrapped, I sit back in the chair and wait.
 My left eye is temporarily blinded.
-As the vision gradually returns, at first it’s as if I’m looking at the world through a deep red filter.
-Gradually more colors arrive.
+As the vision gradually returns, at first it’s as if I’m looking at the world through a thick red filter.
+Slowly more colors arrive.
 My eye remains foggy for the rest of the day.
-The speckled afterimage will gradually fade, but for now Christmas came early for my left eye.
+The speckled afterimage will gradually fade, but for now, Christmas came early for my left eye.